-This original art nude photograph depicts four nude figures stand in a line, thigh deep in water.
+This original art nude photograph depicts four figures standing in a line, thigh deep in water.
 They are nearly shoulder to shoulder, equally spaced across the image.
 They face away from the viewer, looking into the distance across an expanse of water.
 Each has her long, blond hair pulled over her right shoulder, flowing down her side.
 Three of the figures are nearly identical in stance and height.
 They lift their arms above their heads in various poses.
-The fourth stands out as slightly taller than the others.
+The fourth stands out as taller than the others.
 She poses differently, with her body angled slightly to the right and her arms lifted at chest height.

-This details in this composition are neither modest nor overpoweringly sensual.
+The details in this composition are neither modest nor overpoweringly sensual.